 If you don't meet the above eligibility criteria for the Green Homes Grant scheme, don't worry.
 There are other schemes which may be able to help so get in touch with E.ON and see how they can help you.

 When does the Green Homes Grant end?

 All improvement works to your home must be completed by 30 September 2021.

 Can I find my own contractors or do the work myself?

-No, E.ON will find approved suppliers in your area to complete the work for you
+No, E.ON will find approved installers in your area to complete the work for you.

 Yes, you can still apply for the local authority delivery scheme for energy efficiency measures until 30 September 2021.
-All improvement works must be completed by this time, as long as you meet the eligibility criteria.
+All improvement works must be completed by this time.